pquentin/fake-eland/README.md

 # Migrating Eland Docker image to Wolfi

-This repository produces a minimal example to show the problem I'm having with migrating Eland Docker image to Wolfi.
-This Docker image exists solely to run the "eland_import_hub_model" Python script, which is annoying to install locally as it requires a working Python environment and GBs of dependencies.
+This repository produces a minimal example to show the problem I'm having with migrating Eland's Docker image to Wolfi.
+This Docker image exists solely to run the `eland_import_hub_model` Python script, which is annoying to install locally as it requires a working Python environment and GBs of dependencies.
-(As soon as we started publishing this image, our number of support cases about installing Eland dropped to zero.)
+(As soon as we started publishing this Docker image, our number of support cases about installing Eland dropped to zero.)

-In this repository, "eland_import_hub_model" reproduces the way Python installs console scripts: in the virtual environment "bin" directory, with a shebang that points to the Python installed in that environment.
-This means we need cooperation from a shell to read that shebang line and invoke the correct Python interpreter.
+In this repository, `eland_import_hub_model` reproduces the way Python installs console scripts:

+ * in the `bin` directory of the active virtual environment "bin" directory
+ * and with a shebang line telling the shell where the Python interpreter is in that virtual envirnment.

+This means we need a shell to read that shebang line and run the script with the correct Python interpreter.

-Here's how to reproduce what I'm seeing:
+Here's how I'm testing the two Dockerfiles.

 ## ✅ Using a Debian base image